 Commodities: “The reasons behind some food shortages during the pandemic can be found in a can of corn.
 Corn is a staple in the U.S. with a seemingly limitless supply, but… canned corn is among many consumer items that have thinned out drastically as stockpiling and supply chain disruptions have hit the market” [Wall Street Journal].
 “Sweet corn has only a single planting season and those had already been set by the time the production shortfall became clear.
 Transportation problems then hit the market as harvesting began.
 Fleets that had shrunk last year couldn’t handle the early surge in new demand and trucking companies began rejecting loads on existing contracts to take higher rates in the spot market, driving up shipping costs.
 Canned-corn brands plan to increase production, but retailers expect high demand this winter will cut deeper into their depleted inventories.”

 Shipping: “Port of LA files best September despite lagging exports” [Freight Waves].
 “The Port of Los Angeles recorded its best September in the gateway’s 114-year history last month.
 The 888,625 twenty-foot equivalent units (TEUs) processed, a 13.3% year-over-year increase, contributed to the third quarter becoming the single-best quarter on record, with more than 2.7 million TEUs moved… As volumes have returned after the height of the coronavirus pandemic, canceled — or blanked — sailings have ebbed… Imports in September totaled 471,795 TEUs, a 17% increase over the same month last year….
-September exports totaled 130,297, about flat compared to 2019…. ‘,’ Seroka said, noting that 281,434 empty container units were shipped back to China in September.
+September exports totaled 130,297, about flat compared to 2019….
+‘Empty containers are also a function of the widening trade gap,’ Seroka said, noting that 281,434 empty container units were shipped back to China in September.
 ‘This is more than double the amount of loaded exports that were shipped from the Port of Los Angeles in the month.'”

 Supply Chain: “Cargo Cold Chain Born for Tuna Gears Up for Epic Vaccine Airlift” [Bloomberg].
 “Before the pandemic swamped the world’s supply chains, the typical cargo in a super-cold container might’ve been a load of freshly caught tuna bound for a sushi bar in Asia, or boxes of unripe bananas or pineapples headed for a supermarket.
 Even some medicinal cannabis travels in a deep chill.
 Enter Covid-19 and the global network of refrigerated transportation equipment — aka the cold chain — is undergoing an industry self-evaluation to prepare for unprecedented waves of vaccines.
 Billions of vials shipped at temperatures as low as -80 degrees Celsius will require mobile freezers, battery-powered coolers and insulated boxes packed with dry ice on an enormous scale.
 With vaccines, the key will be ensuring the extreme cold chain doesn’t break on the journey.
 No easy feat as long as weather diverts planes, trucks break down, electrical power goes down, essential workers get sick and ice melts.” • If I understand this correctly, the cold chain requirement is for the first vacchines to come out of the box only.